On this page:

 You should approach different information sources in different ways to get the most from your reading.
-For example, a journal article is easier to comprehend if it is read in four stages as described in Reading journal articles This may seem like more work than reading it straight through once, but you will gain greater understanding, and save time overall.
+For example, a journal article is easier to comprehend if it is read in four stages as described in Reading journal articles.
+At first, this may seem like more work than reading an article straight through once.
+However, with practice, you will gain greater understanding, and save time overall.

 See the Reading at university guide for more strategies and tips.
 If you are new to university, you may find the section on What to read (reading selectively) a helpful starting point.

 This does not mean you are alone!
 There is a lot of help and guidance for you so just ask for help when you need it.
 As well as the support module leaders and supervisors give you within teaching and research activities, help and advice are available from services such as the Library, particularly the Skills Team , and Student Support.

 For specific help with developing your skills to source, identify and critically assess information, make sure you are aware of the support provided by the Skills Team.
 This includes: